MarcusRiemer/esqulino/readme.md

 ## Client-Side Unit Tests

 Every time `make dist` is run, all unit tests are part of the resulting compilation.
 They can be run in the browser using the `test.html` page that should be served by the normal server.
+These files are also part of the

 ## Server-Side Unit Tests